Mental Health Facilities Cobb County, GA

 Devereux Advanced Behavioral Health

-Devereux Advanced Behavioral Health is a mental health treatment center in Cobb County, GA, located at 1291 Stanley Road Nw, 30152 zip code area.
+Devereux Advanced Behavioral Health is one of mental health facilities in Cobb County, Georgia, located at 1291 Stanley Road Nw, 30152 zip code.
 Devereux Advanced Behavioral Health provides residential treatment.
-Devereux Advanced Behavioral Health offers dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
-Devereux Advanced Behavioral Health also supports people requiring dual diagnosis treatment and people with trauma.
-Additional services at Devereux Advanced Behavioral Health consist of education services, family psychoeducation and suicide prevention services.
+Devereux Advanced Behavioral Health provides dialectical behavior therapy, psychotropic medication and behavior modification to children / adolescents.
+Devereux Advanced Behavioral Health also supports people with trauma and people requiring dual diagnosis treatment.
+Additional services provided at Devereux Advanced Behavioral Health include education services, family psychoeducation and case management.

 Wellstar Bh Center At Cobb Hospital

-Wellstar Bh Center At Cobb Hospital is one of mental health facilities in Cobb County, Georgia, located at 3950 Austell Road, 30106 zip code.
+Wellstar Bh Center At Cobb Hospital is a mental health clinic in Cobb County, GA, located at 3950 Austell Road, 30106.
 Wellstar Bh Center At Cobb Hospital provides hospital inpatient treatment.
-Wellstar Bh Center At Cobb Hospital provides psychotropic medication, cognitive behavioral therapy and activity therapy to seniors 65 or older, adults and young adults.
-Wellstar Bh Center At Cobb Hospital also supports people with serious mental illness, people requiring dual diagnosis treatment and LGBT.
-Additional services provided at Wellstar Bh Center At Cobb Hospital include case management.
+Wellstar Bh Center At Cobb Hospital offers activity therapy, cognitive behavioral therapy and group therapy to young adults, adults and seniors 65 or older.
+Wellstar Bh Center At Cobb Hospital also supports people with HIV or AIDS, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Wellstar Bh Center At Cobb Hospital include case management.

 C And T Counseling Llc

 C And T Counseling Llc is a mental health treatment clinic in Cobb County, Georgia, located at 2470 Windy Hill Road, Suite 221, 30067 zip code.
 C And T Counseling Llc provides outpatient treatment.
-C And T Counseling Llc provides behavior modification, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+C And T Counseling Llc provides trauma therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, young adults and adults.
 C And T Counseling Llc also supports people with trauma.
 Additional services provided by C And T Counseling Llc consist of education services and court-ordered outpatient treatment.

 Cobb/douglas Community Service Board

 Cobb/douglas Community Service Board is a mental health facility in Cobb County, GA, located at 6133 Love Street in the 30168 zip code.
 Cobb/douglas Community Service Board provides outpatient treatment and partial hospitalization/day treatment.
-Cobb/douglas Community Service Board provides group therapy, individual psychotherapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Cobb/douglas Community Service Board also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Additional services offered by Cobb/douglas Community Service Board consist of assertive community treatment, housing services and suicide prevention services.
+Cobb/douglas Community Service Board provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Cobb/douglas Community Service Board also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
+Additional services offered by Cobb/douglas Community Service Board consist of psychosocial rehabilitation services, case management and assertive community treatment.

 Frequently Asked Questions